 Community representatives will sign confidentiality statements obtained through the Volunteer Department.

 - Provide feedback about hospital projects or initiatives from a consumer point of view

 - Be apprised about new programming that will benefit patient care

 Format of meetings

-The Council will meet on a monthly basis in the Hospital Chapel.
+The Council will meet on a monthly basis in the E4 Surgical Conference Room.
 The chair of the Council will prepare the agenda and complete minutes which will be distributed.